blackpuppy/docs/en/core-libraries/helpers/js.rst

 .. _ajax-pagination:

-Ajax Pagination
+AJAX Pagination
 ===============

-Much like Ajax Pagination in 1.2, you can use the JsHelper to handle the creation of Ajax pagination links instead of plain HTML links.
+Much like AJAX Pagination in 1.2, you can use the JsHelper to handle the creation of AJAX pagination links instead of plain HTML links.

-Making Ajax Links
+Making AJAX Links
 -----------------

-Before you can create ajax links you must include the Javascript library that matches the adapter you are using with ``JsHelper``.
+Before you can create AJAX links you must include the JavaScript library that matches the adapter you are using with ``JsHelper``.
 By default the ``JsHelper`` uses jQuery.
 So in your layout include jQuery (or whichever library you are using).
 Also make sure to